 - Chemical imbalance usually involving serotonin

-However it is started, OCD has had a major affect on my life for forty of my forty-five years.
+However it is started, OCD has had a major affect on my life for 40 of my 45 years.
 Here are some of the ways it has affected me…

 I started being reined-in by this OCD demon around age six.
 I love dogs and wouldn’t hurt them, but I actually did do some terrible things to my beloved dog, Princess.